Kashmakash (album)

-Kashmakash (کشھمکش, literal English translation: "dilemma") is the first compilation album and third overall album of the Pakistani rock band, Junoon.
+Kashmakash is the first compilation album and the third album overall of the Pakistani rock band Junoon.
 It is said to be the first compilation album by a pop band in Pakistan.
-Junoon was taken to court for the controversy generated by the video for "Ehtesaab", which included footage of a polo pony eating in a posh restaurant.
+Junoon was taken to court for the controversy generated by the video for "Ehtesaab", which included footage of a polo pony eating at a posh restaurant.
 Many thought the image was an indictment of the corrupt Pakistani political elite, and especially of former Prime Minister Benazir Bhutto.
 The government quickly banned the song and video from state television.

 Track listing

 All music written & composed by Salman Ahmad and Sabir Zafar.